 and clerked for Justice David H. Souter of the U.S. Supreme

 Court (2007-2008).
 He also clerked for Chief Judge Michael Boudin of

 the U.S. Court of Appeals for the First Circuit (2004-2005).

 He served in the White House Council of Economic Advisers as a staff economist (1998-1999).
 He was a Marshall Scholar at Oxford University and completed his J.D., Ph.D., A.M., and A.B. at Harvard University.

 Professor Huang has advised Brazil’s constitutional high court, the Supremo Tribunal Federal, and the Ministry of Justice on issues of judicial caseloads, certiorari, and appellate review.
 He has also advised the Council of Grand Justices, the constitutional high court in Taiwan, on the procedures and practices of the U.S. federal courts.

-At Columbia, he created the Colloquium on Courts & the Legal Process, a workshop series bringing judges and academics together to discuss new research on courts and judging: http://www.law.columbia.edu/faculty/workshops/courts-legal-process
+At Columbia, Professor Huang started the Courts & Legal Process workshop series, which brings judges and academics together to discuss new research on courts and judging: http://www.law.columbia.edu/faculty/workshops/courts-legal-process

 He has also served as Visiting Professor of Law at Harvard.